 I do too, appreciate the soft, supple and hydrated skin I’m currently experiencing.
 I will keep using these products as a set in the ritual.
 The three items work well together hand-in-hand.
 The lightweight formulas are also still suitable with Indonesia’s humid-weather.
 Having similar scents, each of the product/step brings a continuity within the routine itself.
 The distinctive scent is a great pick-me-up in the morning and rejuvenates tired minds after a day’s work.

-Disclaimer: this post is a collaboration between The Fruit Compote and The Body Shop Indonesia.
-All opinions and thoughts, good and bad, are 100% mine, as always.
+Disclosure: this post is a collaboration between The Fruit Compote and The Body Shop Indonesia.
+I receive monetary compensation in exchange for this post.
+However, all opinions and thoughts, good and bad, are 100% mine, as always.